aiven/aiven-docs/docs/platform/howto/create_new_service_user.md

 1. Log in to [Aiven Console](https://console.aiven.io/).
 1. On the **Services** page, select your service.
-1. From the sidebar, click <ConsoleLabel name="users"/>.
+1. From the sidebar, click <ConsoleLabel name="serviceusers"/>.
-1. Click **Add service user**:
+1. Click **Add service user** or **Create user**.
 1. Enter a name for your service user.

-        If a password is required, a new random password is generated automatically.
-This can be modified later.
+1. Set up all the other configuration options.
+If a password is required, a random password is generated automatically.
+You can modify it later.

-    1. Set up all the other configuration options, such as authentication, roles, or replication, and click **Add service user**.
+1. Click **Add service user**.
 <!-- vale off -->
 ## Related pages